GAN Inversion: A Survey: Conclusion

-Deep generative models such as GANs learn to model a rich set of semantic and physical rules about the target distribution by generating the data.
-GAN inversion reveals the rules encoded in the network or how a rule could be exploited to manipulate images.
-In this paper, we present a comprehensive overview of GAN inversion methods with an emphasis on algorithms and applications.
-We summarize the important features of GAN latent space and models and then introduce four kinds of GAN inversion methods and their key characteristics.
-We then introduce several fascinating applications of GAN inversion, including image manipulation, image restoration, image interpolation, style transfer, and compressive sensing.
-Ultimately, we discuss some challenges and future directions for GAN inversion, and we hope this paper will inspire future research to solve these challenges.
+Deep generative models such as GANs learn the underlying variation factors of the training data through the weak supervision of image generation.
+Discovering and steering the interpretable latent representations in image generation facilitate a wide range of image editing applications.
+This paper presents a comprehensive survey of GAN inversion methods with an emphasis on algorithms and applications.
+We summarize the important properties of GAN latent spaces and models and then introduce four kinds of GAN inversion methods and their key properties.
+We then go through several fascinating applications of GAN inversion, including image manipulation, image generation, image restoration, and recent applications beyond image processing.
+We finally discuss the challenges and the future directions of GAN inversion.

 \ifCLASSOPTIONcaptionsoff

 \fi